mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 > End Date: XXXXXXXXXX XXXX XX, 2018 23:59 (11:59PM) PST (US/Canada West Coast)

-All submissions must be received by the above End Date to be accepted into the competition.
+All submissions must be received before the above End Date to be accepted into the competition.
 Submissions received after this deadline will not be accepted into this competition.

 ## Two Award Categories

-Submissions can be made by a project comprised of an individual or a team.
-A project can submit to either a single category or all competition catgories.
+A submission can be made by a project comprised of an individual or a team.
+A project can enter a submission to a single category or all competition categories.

 **Category 1.
 Best Enterprise Distributed Applications**